Lung Cancer: Causes, Symptoms and Screening

 Types of lung cancer

-Adenocarcinoma accounts for approximately 50% of all non-small cell lung cancers and begins in the outer sections of the lung (although it can occur as central lesions) which can make it difficult to detect in the early stages of the disease.
-It develops from lung cells that produce mucus and, unlike many other types of lung cancer, it is more likely to remain in one area, giving better opportunities for treatment.
+Adenocarcinoma accounts for approximately 50% of all non-small cell lung cancers.
+It begins in the outer sections of the lung (although it can occur as central lesions), which can make it difficult to detect in the early stages of the disease.
+It develops from lung cells that produce mucus, and, unlike many other types of lung cancer, it is more likely to remain in one area, giving better opportunities for treatment.

 Lung cancer symptoms